 With Kay Francis

 Carole, Kay, Martha, and Mitzi agreed to play themselves.
 They were all excited to see their adventures on the big screen.
 Carole's onscreen romance with John Harvey was based on her real-life relationship with Tommy.
 The all-star cast included Phil Silvers, Dick Haymes (his film debut), Betty Grable, Jimmy Dorsey, Carmen Miranda, and Alice Faye.
 Yvonne Wood designed the costumes for the film.
 Carole was furious when the censors refused to let the actresses wear sweaters.
 In one scene she wore her own wedding dress.
 There are numerous songs including "How Blue The Night" and "You'll Never Know".
 Most of the songs are sung by Dick Haymes.
 The highlight of the film is Carole singing her only solo number "Crazy Me".
-All of the musical numbers were staged by Carole's close friend Don Loper.

 With John Harvey